Bibliography of Benjamin Franklin: Autobiography

 Many editions of Franklin's autobiography have been published over the years, some with letters, writings and other related material authored by Franklin.
-Franklin's original manuscript of his autobiography, written in French, was not published while Franklin was alive and had disappeared sometime after his death.
+Franklin's original manuscript of his autobiography was not published while Franklin was alive and had disappeared sometime after his death.
 It was later discovered by Edouard Laboulaye and purchased by John Bigelow for 25,000 franks, who published it in 1868.